Galileo-dev/blockchain/README.md

 ** Troubleshooting **

 - Keep in mind the `/contract` directory has it's own readme create from the boilerplate which offers detailed instructions on how to use foundry to test and deploy to anvil.

-## Conclusion

-This project successfully demonstrates the creation of a Web3 DApp for a ticketing system, leveraging blockchain technology to provide a secure and transparent solution for event management.
-The implementation includes wallet creation, balance checking, ticket purchasing, and ticket transferring functionalities.

 ## Screenshots